 The proposed project has been evaluated against the BAAQMD thresholds Table 3-1 (Operational GHG Screening Level Sizes).
-Because no additional floor area is proposed when compared to the BAAQMD's GHG screening criteria of 121,000 sf for general industrial, and compared to the BAAQMD's screening criterion of 9,000 sf. for high quality restaurant, the project was determined not to exceed the 1,100 MT of CO2e/yr GHG threshold of significance.
+Because approximately 7,319 square feet of floor area including a 605 square foot tasting room is proposed when compared to the BAAQMD's GHG screening criteria of 121,000 sf for general industrial, and compared to the BAAQMD's screening criterion of 9,000 sf. for high quality restaurant, the project was determined not to exceed the 1,100 MT of CO2e/yr GHG threshold of significance.